MikeFHS/automated-rating-curve/README.md

 ```bash
 cd automated-rating-curve
 ```
 5. Create the Conda environment using the following command.
+Alternatively, if you have an existing conda environment you would like integrate ARC within, take a look at it [dependencies](https://github.com/MikeFHS/automated-rating-curve/blob/main/environment.yaml) and make sure you environment has these libraries.
 ```bash
 conda env create -f environment.yaml
 ```